publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch131/m__us_usc_t10_s2222.md

     (g)  __Defense Business System Investment Review__  __.—__

-        (1) The Secretary of Defense shall require the Deputy Chief Management Officer of the Department of Defense, not later than March 15, 2012, to establish an investment review board and investment management process, consistent with [section 11312 of title 40][/us/usc/t40/s11312], to review and certify the planning, design, acquisition, development, deployment, operation, maintenance, modernization, and project cost benefits and risks of covered defense business systems programs.
+        (1) The Secretary of Defense shall require the Deputy Chief Management Officer of the Department of Defense to establish an investment review board and investment management process, consistent with [section 11312 of title 40][/us/usc/t40/s11312], to review and certify the planning, design, acquisition, development, deployment, operation, maintenance, modernization, and project cost benefits and risks of covered defense business systems programs.
 The investment review board and investment management process so established shall specifically address the requirements of subsection (a).

         (2)